-Mirror Directions
+Passenger Side Mirror Directions

 Vehicles and other objects seen in the passenger side convex mirror will look smaller and farther away than they really are.
 Relying too much on your passenger side mirror could cause you to collide with another vehicle or other object.
-Use your inside mirror when judging the size or distance of a vehicle seen in this convex mirror.
+Use your inside mirror when judging the size or distance of a vehicle seen in the passenger side mirror.